plexswap/Plexswap-Docs/products/gaya-pools/waya-pool/README.md

-# New WAYA Gaya Pool
+#Waya Pool

 ## Stake WAYA, earn WAYA!

-PlexSwap now offers one WAYA Gaya Pool with two staking options: flexible staking or fixed-term staking.
-Note that the Auto WAYA and Manual WAYA pools will be retired upon the launch of the new WAYA Gaya Pool with flexible and fixed-term staking.
+PlexSwap now offers a Waya Pool with two staking options: flexible staking or fixed-term staking.
 Keep reading on to learn more!

 ![\*Note that actual APY values will vary](../../../.gitbook/assets/waya-pool-enabled1.png)